Kit Packages Include

 Why choose a metal building kit?

-Metal building kits offer versatility, durability, and affordability.
-Pre-engineered kits can be configured for virtually any application, from simple garages to custom modern family homes.
+Bolt-up metal building kits offer versatility, durability, and affordability.
+Factory-made. pre-engineered kits can be configured for virtually any application, from simple garages to custom modern family homes.
 The solid steel I-beam framing is precision-engineered to meet local building codes for wind, snow, and seismic activity, making them a durable, long-lasting building solution.

 In addition, metal building kits are more affordable than other types of construction due to reduced material waste and construction costs.